MicrosoftDocs/dynamics-365-ai/ai-docs/sales/delete-deactivate-a-segment.md

 ---
-title: "Delete or deactivate a segment | MicrosoftDocs"
+title: "Delete or deactivate a segment (Sales Insights) | MicrosoftDocs"
 description: "Permanently delete a segment that is no longer required in your organization, or deactivate to retain the segment in the application in inactive mode." ms.date: 04/09/2021 ms.topic: article